• Skip to primary navigation

 • olive oil

-• 4 ounces prosciutto thinly sliced
+• 4 ounces prosciutto thinly sliced and chopped

-• 8 ounces crimini mushrooms quartered
+• 8 ounces crimini mushrooms thinly sliced

 • 2 cloves garlic minced